 - Jim Tuedio, Dean, College of Arts, Humanities, and Social Sciences

-- Gerard Wellman, Faculty Coordinator for High Impact Practices, Faculty Fellow for Advising, and Associate Professor, Public Administration
+- Gerard Wellman, Faculty Coordinator for High Impact Practices, and Associate Professor, Public Administration

 - Molly Winter, Chair and Professor, English